Ahlfeldt/AABPL-toolkit/README.md

 ## Algorithm

-The **Python package** for the delineation of spatial clusters akin to prime locations is published in this [GitHub repository](https://github.com/Ahlfeldt/AABPL-toolkit-python).
+The **Python package** for the delineation of spatial clusters akin to prime locations is published in this **[GitHub repository](https://github.com/Ahlfeldt/AABPL-toolkit-python)**.
 It uses arbitrary spatial point patterns as input and returns a gridded version of the data along with polygons of the delineated spatial clusters as outputs.

 ## Data